kulics/koral/book-en/document.md

 This is very much like the concept of assembling different parts together into a whole in reality.

 ## Build
 So how do we build a new structure?
-As a whole, all of our types can be build using the constructor `type{}`.
+As a whole, all of our types can be build using the method `type{}`.

 E.g:
 ```